Cerapter/naon/README.md

 Most arguments are self-explanatory, however, the `protection` argument can take three different values:
 - `0`: open.
 Anyone can join.
 - `1`: password or spectate.
-An user can only join as a player if they give the correct password.
+A user can only join as a player if they give the correct password.
 However, they can choose to spectate if they do not know it.
 - `2`: password needed.
 The only way to join the server, player or